tslenter/RSX-RSC/README.md

 ```

 ## 4. RS version 2.0 Premium
-This version was announced but did not pass quality standards.
-Therefor
+This version was announced, but did not pass quality standards.
+Therefore
 it is postponed.

 ## 5. Security
 All external connections are encrypted with TLS/SSL, this includes the API on port 8080, SSH and HTTP for user login.
 Authentication is run by the PAM modules, so all users with a account can login.
-To restrict user login use the apache2 configuration and add the all allowed users for login.
+To restrict user login use the apache2 configuration and add all the users that are allowed to login.

 To update the certificates, copy the new certificates to the following directory:
 ```